vanillabp/business-cockpit/README.md

 Afterwards one can [build and run the business cockpit](#build-and-run-the-business-cockpit).

+*Hint:* Building the business cockpit will also establish npm-links between the packages provided by this repository.
+This helps to ensure using the right version during the build and also supports local development.

 ### MongoDB

 For production MongoDb one has to use replica-sets because the VanillaBP business cockpit uses the MongoDb "changestream" feature which not available otherwise.